vedant890/vedant890/README.md

 )
 # Hi there, I'm Vedant 👋

 I am a driven Full Stack Developer with a deep enthusiasm for web development.
 I am excited to launch my career in software development, focusing on crafting innovative and user-centric web applications.
-With a strong foundation in programming languages such as Java, JavaScript, HTML5, and CSS, I am committed to continuous learning and growth in this ever-evolving field.
+With a strong foundation in programming languages such as C++, JavaScript, MERN Technologies.
+I am committed to continuous learning and growth in this ever-evolving field.

 ## 🚀 About Me